vc-dhanush/DHANUSH_V_C_/README.md

-Got it, Dhanush 👍.
-I’ll rewrite your profile in a **professional and official tone** suitable for sharing with an interviewer.
-I’ll keep all your achievements, projects, and skills but remove the humor/emojis to make it crisp, serious, and career-focused.

-Here’s a polished version:

----

 # About Me – Dhanush V C

 I am **Dhanush V C**, an engineering undergraduate with a strong passion for technology, problem-solving, and innovation.
 My academic journey and projects reflect a balance between technical depth, creativity, and continuous learning, with a focus on **Android Development, Artificial Intelligence, and Machine Learning**.